delphidabbler/codesnip/branches/4/4.13-dev/Docs/ReadMe.txt

 user-defined snippets.

-It displays details of each snippet in the database and can test-compile them with each installed Win32 version of Delphi from Delphi 2 to Delphi 10 Seattle along with Free Pascal.
+It displays details of each snippet in the database and can test-compile them with each installed Win32 version of Delphi from v2 to XE8 along with Free Pascal.

 Compilable Pascal units can be created that contain selected snippets.